lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 When a reset request is received during fast FSM `Active` state, the fast FSM asserts resets and transitions back to its `Low Power` state.
 The normal power-up process described [above](#fast-clock-domain-fsm) is then followed to release the resets.
 Note in this case, the slow FSM is "not activated" and remains in its `Idle` state.

+### Power Manager Internal Reset Requests

+In additional to external requests, the power manager maintains 2 internal reset requests:
+* Escalation reset request
+* Main power domain unstable reset request

+#### Escalation Reset Request
+Alert escalation resets in general behave similarly to peripehral requested resets.
+However, peripheral resets are always handled gracefully and follow the normal FSM transition.

+Alert escalations can happen at any time and do not always obey normal rules.
+As a result, upon alert escalation, the power manager makes a best case effort to transition directly into reset handling.

+This may not always be possible if the escalation happens while in low power (for example the FSM is in an invalid state).
+In this scenario, the pwrmgr keeps everything powered off and silenced and requests escalation handling if the system ever wakes up.

+#### Main Power Unstable Reset Requests
+If the main power ever becomes unstable (the power okay indication is low even though it is powered on), the power manager requests an internal reset.

+This reset behaves similarly to the escalation reset and transitions directly into reset handling.

 ### Reset Requests Received During Other States